-The prospect of seeing less of your child is a harsh one, but at the same time losing focus can be catastrophic to your outlook.
+The prospect of seeing less of your child is a harsh one.
+However, at the same time losing focus can be catastrophic to your outlook.
 Law firms that cover this area of the legal process are no strangers to what can happen during child custody proceedings; keep reading for three examples of the surprising things they witness on a regular basis.

 #1 Child Custody Law Firms Know No Conversation Is Off Limits

 People are willing to do whatever it takes when the custody of their children is on the line.
 This often includes setting the other party up, using their own words to paint an unflattering picture of them in court.

 If you’re embroiled in a child custody dispute, you may just find yourself on the receiving end of this tactic.
 The other parent may engage you in discussions designed to incite an angry response, all while recording you for their benefit.
-While these recordings might be considered inadmissible in court, they may still be used in some cases to evaluate your mental state and intentions.
-Words spoken out of anger have been used in many child custody proceedings, and they seldom fail to leave some kind of impact in their wake.
+While these recordings might be inadmissible in court, they may still have value in some cases to evaluate your mental state and intentions.
+Words spoken out of anger have been used in many child custody proceedings.
+And, they seldom fail to leave some kind of impact in their wake.

 #2 Alienation of Affection Can Hurt Your Children as Well as Your Child Custody Case

-Many children want their parents to stay together, which is part of what makes divorce such a difficult time for a family unit’s youngest members.
+Many children want their parents to stay together.
+This is one of the reason divorce is such a difficult time for a family unit’s youngest members.
 This only gets worse if one party uses time with the kids to put down the other parent.
 This is very common when people are entangled in a bitter divorce, but it takes a toll on the children, who feel like they’re being forced to favor one parent over the other.
 This practice is not only unwise in the parental sense, but in the legal aspect as well, as it can cost you dearly in a custody case if the judge becomes aware of it.